jonamotta/TREX-PHY584/README.md

   ```
 **NB** be careful to put the correct name of your ssh key in the 4th line!!

-You should now be able to conect to any of the LLR interactive servers as follows, even from the outside:
+You should now be able to conect to any of the LLR interactive servers as follows:

+  `ssh -Y appro2@llrgate01.in2p3.fr`

+and from there:

-  `ssh -Y 'appro2@polui01.in2p3.fr'`
+  `ssh -Y appro2@polui01.in2p3.fr`

-If this setup does not work (like last year for someone) we will sort it out in another way with the network manager.

 ### What you need to do every time

-Connect to the working machine:

-  `ssh -Y 'appro2@polui01.in2p3.fr'`
+Connect to the working machine with the two commands above (only the second one is enough if you are inside the LLR internet network).
+When you are logged in you can load the needed Python, Jupyter, and ROOT modules with:

+  `loadJupyROOT`

+then:

 #### If you are inside the LLR network: